codegasms/flux/docs/project.md

 ### User management

-- Multiple User roles supported in platform
+- **Multiple User roles supported in platform**
   - Superadmin: The one who owns the server, can set storage quotas, and view metadata, can manage other users, configure backup policy
   - Admin: Cant manage other users, but can perform mantainance and view paltform analytics
   - Staff: Has granular permissions as given by superadmin
   - User: Normal enduser, who can access their own files
   - Unregistered user: Anyone who hasn't created an account on the website and is just visiting.
 Gets basic functionality and restricted access to features.Pricing and Payment Gateway Integration

-- User Account and security
+- **User Account and security**
   - Login with Google, GitHub, Twitter, LinkedIn
   - Login with email and password
   - Safe Password recovery mechanism

 ### Pricing and Payment Gateway Integration

 - The superadmin can set pricing for different storage and compute quotas
+- Multiple pricing tiers for different usage needs
-- Users can easily pay and get access
+- Users can easily pay and get access to more features

 ## Outcomes/Goals